SVM111050 - IHT Business Property Relief: Meaning of ‘unquoted’ and ‘control’

 The voting shares or securities to be taken into account for determining the existence of control are the same as those taken into account for valuation purposes.
 This means

-- those shares and securities comprised in the transferor’s estate immediately before the transfer including any settled shares or securities in which the transferor had a (qualifying) beneficial interest in possession (see Chapter 16 of the Inheritance Tax manual at IHTM16061 onwards and Chapter 108 of this manual at SVM108250) which treats him as beneficially entitled to the underlying shares and so on (s.269(3) IHTA).
-This applies even if shares and securities are left out of account for example, under para 2 schedule 6 - the preserved Estate Duty “surviving spouse” exemption.
+• those shares and securities comprised in the transferor's estate immediately before the transfer including any settled shares or securities in which the transferor had a (qualifying) beneficial interest in possession (see IHTM16061 onwards and SVM108250) which treats them as beneficially entitled to the underlying shares and so on (section 269(3) IHTA 1984).
+This applies even if shares and securities are left out of account for example, under para 2 schedule 6 - the preserved Estate Duty "surviving spouse" exemption.

 Shares or securities only ever held by a transferor purely as trustee should therefore be disregarded.

-The effect of s.91 is that for IHT purposes the beneficiary’s interest is treated as a direct interest (and not merely a right) in the assets constituting the unadministered estate.
+The effect of section 91 IHTA 1984 is that for IHT purposes the beneficiary’s interest is treated as a direct interest (and not merely a right) in the assets constituting the unadministered estate.

 Example B

-A transfers 15 shares in company X when he owns 30 out of 100 shares.
-In addition, he is entitled to a half share of his late mother’s estate which includes the remaining 70 shares in company X.
+A transfers 15 shares in company X when they own 30 out of 100 shares.
+In addition, they are entitled to a half share of their late mother’s estate which includes the remaining 70 shares in company X.

-Although the Executors of his mother’s Will have yet to complete the administration of her estate, A is deemed to have a direct interest in 35 of the 70 shares in company X. As a consequence, although the shares previously held by his mother have yet to be registered in his name, A is deemed to hold 65 out of 100 shares immediately prior to the transfer of the 15 shares under consideration.
+Although the Executors of A’s mother’s Will have yet to complete the administration of her estate, A is deemed to have a direct interest in 35 of the 70 shares in company X. As a consequence, although the shares previously held by A’s mother have yet to be registered in their name, A is deemed to hold 65 out of 100 shares immediately prior to the transfer of the 15 shares under consideration.

 Cases where there is no beneficial interest in possession

-The shares or securities to be taken into account are those comprised in the settlement immediately before the chargeable occasion (see this chapter at SVM111020).
-When a settlement is created on or after 22 March 2006, it may be subject to ten-yearly charges and exit charges even if a beneficiary has an interest in possession.
+The shares or securities to be taken into account are those comprised in the settlement immediately before the chargeable occasion (see SVM111020).
+Some settlements may be subject to ten-yearly charges and exit charges even if a beneficiary has an interest in possession.
 Such settlements are treated like discretionary settlements - in other words the only votes to be taken into account are those attached to assets in the settlement.

 Additional Guidance: SVM150000